 - Grant Request: This amount is limited to a maximum of \$1,000 for individuals or \$2,000 for organizations or collectives.
 You can apply for any amount up to the maximum.
 You may only receive the maximum funding available for this program in a 12-month period. - Project Dates: The period for which you are requesting support.
 All the project expenses you intend to cover with the grant must be incurred during these dates.
 You must begin your project within one year of the Project Start Date in your application.
-Your Project Start Date cannot begin prior to the application deadline date.
-You should also consider the timely nature of the request (start dates six months after the deadline, for example, might not demonstrate a timely need).
+Your Project Start Date cannot begin prior to the application submission date.
+You should also consider the timely nature of the request (start dates)